OforiAdusah/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Display the first 10 lines
-a script that displays the third line a shell script that creates a file named
+a script that displays the third line a shell script that creates a file named a shell script that creates a file named